Macron thanks PM's 'delicious wife'

 His speech - including a few puns and jokes - earned him a standing ovation and the praise of many on social media for his eloquence.

-Wednesday's slip-up, by comparison, was quickly forgiven, with Prime Minister Turnbull smiling and shaking hands with Mr Macron.
+"Une distraction" in French is welcome - such as a hobby or something that keeps your entertained.

+A "maniaque" is just a fussy person, not a crazy one.
+Someone who is "pétulant" is lively, not bad-tempered.

-There is, of course, a long history of political messages lost in translation, some of which were catalogued by BBC Culture.
+There is, of course, a long history of political messages lost in translation.

-A translator in the White House back in 1830 rendered a request from Paris - le gouvernement français demande - as a demand, the arrogance of which offended the English speakers.
+A translator in the White House back in 1830 rendered a request from Paris - "le gouvernement français demande" - as a demand, the arrogance of which offended the English speakers.

 But perhaps the oddest story comes from US President Jimmy Carter, who famously expressed a sexual desire for communist Poland in 1977, thanks to an interpretation slip-up.